Argentina bonds, peso reel on country's debt swap plan

 The legal deadlock is squeezing Argentina's foreign reserves and the availability of dollars in the market by preventing the economically ailing country from issuing international bonds.Last month, Argentina defaulted on an estimated $29 billion of its restructured debt after a New York court blocked an interest payment of $539 million.
 The payment did not go through to investors because U.S. District Judge Thomas Griesa says restructured bonds cannot be paid unless the holdouts are simultaneously paid 100 cents on the dollar, plus interest.

-The $539 million deposited by Argentina remains with intermediary Bank of New York Mellon.
+The $539 million deposited by Argentina remains with intermediary Bank of New York Mellon (BK.N).
 Argentina says Griesa overstepped his bounds by blocking the coupon payment, and is moving to ensure future payments go through local banks out of Griesa's reach.

 On Tuesday evening, President Cristina Fernandez announced her intention to replace Bank of New York Mellon with state-run Banco Nacion as intermediary.
 She also offered to swap bonds governed by U.S. law for debt under local jurisdiction.